kgateway-dev/kgateway/docs/content/guides/traffic_management/listener_configuration/hybrid_gateway.md

 status: # collapsed for brevity
 ```

-We can make a request to the proxy and will find that we get the `200` response:
+Make a request to the proxy, which returns a `200` response because the client IP address matches to the 0.0.0.0/1 range:

 ```bash
 $ curl "$(glooctl proxy url)/all-pets"
 [{"id":1,"name":"Dog","status":"available"},{"id":2,"name":"Cat","status":"pending"}]
 ```

-Also observe that if we make a request to an endpoint not matched by the `default` VirtualService we get a `404` response and _do not_ hit the `client-ip-reject` VirtualService:
+Note that a request to an endpoint that is not matched by the `default` VirtualService returns a `404` response, and the request _does not_ hit the `client-ip-reject` VirtualService:
 ```bash
 $ curl -i "$(glooctl proxy url)/foo"
 HTTP/1.1 404 Not Found